Sir Brooke Boothby, 6th Baronet: Biography

 Boothby was born in 1744.
 He inherited his unusual forename from Hill Brooke, the second wife of the fourth Baronet Boothby, of Broadlow Ash, Sir William.
 Brooke Boothby is sometimes referred to as the seventh Baronet as there was some confusion over the appointment of the first Baronet.
 He was educated at St John's College, Cambridge, matriculating in 1761.

 Boothby was active in local intellectual life as an associate of the scientific group, the Lunar Society which was interested in the application of the sciences to modern life and its development, and the Lichfield Botanical Society.
 He, members of the Lunar Society and the intellectual circle of Lichfield, met the free-thinking Jean-Jacques Rousseau who fled from France in 1766–7 and was staying at Wootton, near Boothby's home, Ashbourne Hall.

-Boothby later visited Rousseau in Paris and promised him that he would publish his Confessions, an autobiographical work to which Boothby gave the title Dialogues ou Rousseau, Juge de Jean-Jacques.
-The book was published in Lichfield by Boothby in the French language.
+Boothby later visited Rousseau in Paris and promised him that he would publish his Rousseau Judge of Jean-Jacques.
+He did so in 1780, Rousseau having died in 1778.
 This achievement is immortalised in Joseph Wright of Derby's painting.
-The portrait shows Boothby reclining by a stream in a wooded glade once known as the Twenty Oaks where he and Rousseau met for discussion and where Rousseau went to write in peace and solitude.
-He is holding a leather bound book with the name Rousseau on the spine rather than a specific title, thus referencing Boothby's interest in the philosopher's entire oeuvre.
+The portrait shows Boothby reclining by a stream in a wooded glade once known as the Twenty Oaks, where he and Rousseau met for discussion and where Rousseau went to write in peace and solitude.
+He is holding a leather-bound book with the name Rousseau on the spine rather than a specific title, thus referencing Boothby's interest in the philosopher's entire oeuvre.
 The landscape setting can be interpreted as referring to the Rousseauian idea that all of man's troubles and unhappiness derive from his self-removal from the natural world.
 According to Andrew Graciano, the plants in the setting refer to Boothby's interest in botany and the botanical aspect of the painting has previously been ignored.
 Both Boothby and Rousseau were interested in botany and Rousseau studied local flora when he lived at Wootton Hall.

 Two other of Wright's paintings of Dovedale were sold to Brooke Boothby who had helped Wright when he put on the first one-man exhibition in London.
 Boothby also purchased two views of nearby Matlock, two paintings of bridges in Rome as well as the unusual portrait of himself.